Information, Misinformation and Disinformation

 Now let’s go back to those questions: How do you make sense of so much information to reach solid conclusions and disseminate and assimilate data?
 How do you verify what you are reading, watching or listening to?

-Power to Overcome Fake News
+Power To Overcome Fake News

 We can view critical thinking as lofty and dusty something created in ancient Greece during Aristotle’s time or as somewhat philosophical.
 But critical thinking is neither lofty nor dusty nor ancient or just for philosophers.
 It is something we should do every day in order to disseminate and assimilate the huge amounts of data around us.
 So let’s start with answering for what is critical thinking?
 In its simplest terms, it is about analysing processing and making sense of information.
 It involves checking in on your own thoughts, how they emerge and how free from bias they are.
 Being excellent at critical thinking means you have to have significant levels of open-mindedness.
 You should try to be evenhanded with your own thoughts, spotting those biases and discriminations, and correcting them.